unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 ## Privacy Considerations ##

-This section follow specifications from [RFC6973](https://tools.ietf.org/html/rfc6973#section-5) and the [DID Core Specification](https://www.w3.org/TR/did-core/#privacy-requirements).
+This section follow specifications from [RFC6973](https://tools.ietf.org/html/rfc6973#section-5) and the [DID Core Privacy Requirements](https://www.w3.org/TR/did-core/#privacy-requirements).

 #### Correlation ####

-Pb in any blockchain system.

-Pseudonimity is guaranteed.

-Harder to change pseudonym with the UNIK. (it's kind of the point)

-Users should be wary of correlation that could lift the pseudonymat

-Separate uniks per use: work, leisure, porn, ...

-If activities want to be isolated, then different UNIK.
+As with any blockchain based system,  users are guaranteed pseudonymity. `unik` DID are meant to be longstanding easily recognizable pseudonyms.
+This makes the system  especially susceptible to correlation issues where attackers gain additional information about a users by cross-checking information from different sources or gathered over a long period of time.

+In classical blockchain applications, the workaround would be to change pseudonym (i.e. blockchain address) as often as possible.
+However, this counteract all the benefits of having a permanent, easily recognizable identifier.
+Users should therefore be wary of correlation possibilities when using their `unik` DID across different systems.

+It may be prudent to consider that correlation can and will occur, and, in preparation, isolate different type of activities using different `unik` DID.
+For instance, one can have one @unikname for work-related activities, another for administrative activities, a third for personal matters, and so on.

 #### Identification ####

-No identification as part of the process

-Some use case may require it.
-But for the scope of this, identification is not required.

-Careful where you identify as it can be traced back to here.

-Meta data in particular can identify a person when coupled with other stuff.
+No part of this process requires identification.
+But DID can be used in a number of use cases that might require it.
+We recommend users be careful when linking identifiable information to their DID and @unikname as these can be used to lift their pseudonimity.
+If possible, @uniknames linked to identifiable information should not be used when pseudonimity is required.
+Another *anonymous* DID should be used instead, i.e. one that is not and will not be linked to identifiable information.

 #### Disclosure ####

-Mechanism exist for that

-Voluntary for individuals, required for other types.
+@unikname are private by default.
+Their explicit value does not appear on the chain.
+However, there is a in-chain mechanism for public disclosure.
+Disclosure is voluntary but may be required for certain uses such as registering as a delegate on the **uns.network**.
+In-chain disclosure is a non-reversible process.

+Users may also choose to publicly disclose their @unikname on other platforms (on their personal page for instance).
+Users should be aware that once their @unikname has been made public, there is no guarantee that it can be private again.

+Additionally, if it is not possible to list all @uniknames currently registered on the **uns.network**, one can still request information on a specific @unikname.
+Properties registered on a UNIK should therefore be considered public even though the associated @unikname has not been disclosed.